 Last weekend the kick-off meeting for the Baltic Care Project was held at SSHL.
-The aim of the Baltic Care Project is to embed sustainability principles in a school environment.
-Schools were invited around the Baltic sea, located in: Estonia, Latvia, Lithuania and Sweden.
+The aim of the Baltic Care Project is to embed sustainability principles in an educative environment.
+Schools were invited from around the Baltic sea: Estonia, Latvia, Lithuania and Sweden.
 In each country four schools participated to serve as model schools.
 The objectives are pursued in 3 areas:

 - the students should be acquainted with, and start to practice, sustainable lifestyle habits.

 The kick-off meeting was the perfect place to meet, and get inspired by, other participating partners.
 It started on Friday evening, after a delicious dinner, with an introduction from each school.

 On Saturday morning Dr Margret Benedikz, Eddy Johansson and Dr Lars Johnson warmly welcomed everyone.
 Followed by, Lars Rydén and Frans Lenglet talking about the principles of Education for Sustainable Development (ESD), Sustainable Development Goals (SDG) and Global Action Programme (GAP).
 They explained the integration of ESD in a school system and the importance of co-operation with the community and politicians on a local level.

 Now it was time to hear out the schools about their plans for the Baltic Care Project.
 The most popular subjects were recycling, food and energy, but also less common topics as anti-harassment, biodiversity and ecotourism sounded very promising!
 Some of the schools had a well planned project from start to finish, while others had to work a bit more on it.